A simple Pomodoro timer built in Rust. It uses the excellent ratatui library to render a terminal UI. It works nicely in a terminal multiplexer:

 cargo install pomodoro-tui

-You can now run the app with the following command:
+You can then run the app with the following command:

 pomodoro-tui